zachhuff386/buckler/README.md

 Parts are separated by a hyphen.
 The request is suffixed by `.png` and prefixed with the Buckler host and API version, likely `b.repl.ca/v1/`.
 Requests will take the form: `http://b.repl.ca/v1/$SUBJECT-$STATUS-$COLOR.png`

+# PyPI API

+Retrieve pypi project info.
+Each shield request is a url that has three parts:
+- `project`
+- `query`
+- `colour`

+Query can be `ver` for version or `ddl`, `wdl`, `mdl` for day, week and month download counts.

+Parts are separated by a hyphen.
+The request is suffixed by `.png` and prefixed with the Buckler host and API version, likely `b.repl.ca/v1/`.
+Requests will take the form: `http://b.repl.ca/v1/pypi/$PROJECT-$QUERY-$COLOR.png`

 ## Examples

 - http://b.repl.ca/v1/build-passing-brightgreen.png ⇨ ![](http://b.repl.ca/v1/build-passing-brightgreen.png)